 Many of us struggle with pain everyday and many of our aches and pains prevent us from living our normal day to day lives as we would like.
 This need not be the case.
 Even if your pain is chronic caused by an old injury many months or even years ago, or you have nagging pain that you assume is due to ‘getting older’ then remedial massage can help you.
 Injuries such as those which occur at work by repetitive overuse of a particular muscle group, or that occur as a result of poor posture can also be helped by remedial massage.

-As a remedial massage therapist I have a good knowledge of human anatomy and the action of the muscles, tendons and joints, and their involvement in the movement of the body.
-By examination and performing resistance tests I can determine which muscles may be injured, or in spasm, and so treat each patient according to their individual needs.
+As an Advanced Manipulative and Remedial Massage therapist I have a good knowledge of human anatomy and the action of the muscles, tendons and joints, and their involvement in the movement of the body.
+By examination and performing orthopaedic, resistance or range of movement tests I can determine which joints, muscles or other soft tissues may be restricted, injured, in spasm or inflamed and subsequently treat each patient according to their individual needs.

-Using remedial treatments and soft and deep tissue massage, muscle spasm can be reduced, pain caused by nerve impingement improved, and overall range of movement and muscle strength increased.
+Using Manipulative therapy, Remedial techniques and deep tissue massage, muscle and soft tissue tension can be released, pain caused by nerve impingement decreased, and overall range of movement and muscle strength increased.

-The most common conditions that patients present with that Remedial Massage Therapy can improve are:
+The most common conditions that patients present with that Manipulative and Remedial Massage Therapy can improve are:

 Neck pain (headaches caused by neck pain)